 - To schedule an appointment to meet with a Ginsberg Center advisor, please complete this service advising form.

 - An Alternative Break is an experience where a group of college students (usually 10-14 per group) engage in an immersive service experience.
 University of Michigan students have been traveling locally, nationally and internationally for community engagement experiences that contribute to student learning and positive social change since 1989.

 - Alternative Break support from the Ginsberg Center includes potential funding through our Alternative Break Grant, training for group leaders, and advising and consultation on best practices, safety, and reflection.

 - To meet with one of our team members or learn more, please complete this form.

-- Entering, Engaging, Exiting Communities- Explores how to thoughtfully and intentionally enter, engage, and exit community by diving into social identities and community identified needs.
+- Foundations of Community Engagement - Explores how to thoughtfully and intentionally work with communities by diving into social identities and community identified needs.

 - Amplifying Positive Community Impact - Works with leadership of student organizations to better define mission, values, and purpose to create a more equitable community partnerships.

 - Continuity & Change: Maintaining Community Partnerships during Transitions - Develops a succession plan for leadership transitions, with a focus on continuing an established community partnership for your group.